Bergen station: Architecture

 The station building is one of the grandest in Norway.
 The architect, Jens Zetlitz Monrad Kielland, designed it in the National Romantic style.
 He also designed Gamlehaugen, and the stone buildings at Bryggen.
 The building has been protected against non-trivial modifications since 2003.

 History

 Having been established in 1921, Norsk Spisevognselskap attempted to find a suitable location for a restaurant in Bergen.
 There was at the time a small restaurant in the station building, but there was not sufficient space for storage of food.
 Because of high real estate prices in the area, Norsk Spisevognselskap instead established a kiosk at the station on 1 May 1922.

-The same year, 1922, the company contemplated to establish a hotel near the railway station.
+The same year, 1922, the company contemplated establishing a hotel near the railway station.
 The plan materialised in the construction of Hotel Terminus, which was owned in part by NSB, in part by Spisevognselskapet and in part by other parties.

 On 2 April 1937, Spisevognselskapet established a restaurant in the station.